Cheu3172/Peebify-Launcher/README.md

 - Update the visuals of the actual notification inside of the launcher notification tray.
 - Change the auto-updater for launcher to be apart of the pre-checks to open the launcher, than prompt right after full open.
 - Change the game auto-updater to be apart of the pre-checks to open the launcher, than prompt to install/update after full open.
+- Add an actual installer so we don't use electrons installer everytime, same for updater (This is a lot of work)
 - Add a warning prompt to "Uninstall Game"
 - Add a warning prompt to "Move Game Install"
 - Add a notification for "Uninstall Game", "Move Game Install", "Automatic Check-update", etc...
 - Add a Pity Tracker
 - Add a Inventory tracker (Try to find an automatic way, might be manual updates done by user)
 - Add a setting to hide certain elements such as Social Tray, Quick Settings, Community Tools, Side-bar, etc. This would go under "appearance"
+## Bugs :(
+- Launcher Update sometimes reads "You're on the latest install" even though the user is actually not... usually occurs when an update is pushed and their launcher is already open.
+~~- Launcher when opened sometimes does not recall launcher configuration, this may be fixed!
+Waiting on reports.~~
 ## ✨ Features
 - Game Management: Easily install, update, and launch Wuthering Waves.
 - Auto-Updates: The launcher keeps itself up-to-date automatically, so you always have the latest version.